apace7/local_volume_database/docs/source/usage.rst

 * **gc_harris**: globular clusters in Harris catalog (this excludes Koposov 1 and 2 which are in the gc_abmiguous table).
 * **gc_dwarf_hosted**: globular clusters hosted by dwarf galaxies.
 This does not include the Sagittarius globular clusters which are in gc_harris.
 This catalog is incomplete for known systems.
 * **gc_other**: for other globular clusters. (mostly for future work)
-* **candidate**: known false-positive candidates, background galaxies, or low confidence candidates. **Only included in the release page.**
+* **candidate**: known false-positive candidates, background galaxies, or low confidence candidates.
 * **misc_host**: brighter galaxies that are hosts to the dwarf galaxies.
 The catalog exists for completeness and for host information for dwarf galaxies.
-The main properties compiled for these systems are phase-space information (ra,dec,distance, velocity) and overall stellar and gas mass. **Only included in the release page.** Labeled `misc` in the `table` column.
+The main properties compiled for these systems are phase-space information (ra,dec,distance, velocity) and overall stellar and gas mass.
+Labeled `misc` in the `table` column.